Mr Martin Casserley

 I continued to advocate a creative and holistic approach to learning in the face of the return to subject-based teaching through the 90s and will continue to advocate this life-long learning approach.
 I was asked to share my approach by colleagues, so I began writing & presenting papers in 2000.
 I worked with QCA, DfE & OfStEd trying to influence the previous curriculum development.
 I have been very influenced by the work & writing of John Abbott and Ken Robinson, I believe that we are the people we've been waiting for: there isn't anyone else who's going to sweep in and sort things out - it's down to us.
 I also believe that one person can make a difference; as a Headteacher I am an advocate for children; in our children - we hold the future in our care.

-I have been very happily married since 1989 and I have two older boys; Jacob 23 and Reuben 21.
-My wife is also a primary Headteacher at Wybunbury Delves School.
+I have been very happily married since 1989 and I have two older boys; Jacob 29 and Reuben 26.
+My wife, now retired, was also a primary Headteacher at Wybunbury Delves School.
 I enjoy all kinds of sport, I'd rather be playing than watching particularly rugby & cricket.
 I also really enjoy outdoor pursuits particularly mountain biking and water sports, kayaking, sailing & surfing (although I'm a bit old & fat now).
-I am currently trying to pass my Ocean Sailing Exams - hard going back to school at 54!
+I am currently trying to pass my Ocean Sailing Exams - hard going back to school at 58!